What is in this furniture?

 We use only the highest quality hardwood, selected for us for color and width, so we can match the boards that are used in the construction of a single item.
 Our drawer fronts are single pieces, and they are cut from a single board across the full width of our dressers.
 In our cherry furniture, you will not see sap (white) wood anywhere on the outside of our furniture.
 This requires a great deal of time and effort, as we pore through the wood piles selecting the perfect pieces for each part of our furniture.
 Many manufacturers have the lumber coming down to the workers on conveyor belts, limiting the time they have for selection and matching.
 We give each employee all the time that they need to get these choices right.
 Examine the furniture you are considering to see if the wood was selected carefully and if glued pieces have matching color and grain.

 How is the furniture built?

-The things to do to find out how a piece of furniture is assembled are: 1) ask the salesperson to show you literature from the manufacturer- it will usually tell the truth about assembly, although in some cases they may not mention it.
-2) try to rack the furniture – cases built using the first and second methods will often rack – the dresser will have internal movement, and it will be kept square only by using the plywood back as a stiffener.
-3) look for signs of screws: what looks like visible dowels are often plugs hiding screws.
+The things to do to find out how a piece of furniture is assembled are: 1) ask the salesperson to show you literature from the manufacturer- it will usually tell the truth about assembly, although in some cases they may not mention it; 2) try to rock the furniture – cases built using the first and second methods will often rock – the dresser will have internal movement, and it will be kept square only by using the plywood back as a stiffener; 3) look for signs of screws: what looks like visible dowels are often plugs hiding screws.

 What kind of finish is used on the furniture?